Printer Test Images

 Excellent pastel colors in full pallette: reds, oranges, yellows, greens, blues, plus purple shadow details.

-Tells a great deal about monitor whitepoint and hightlight tonality, shows light color blending in printer inks.
+Tells a great deal about monitor white point and highlight tonality, shows light color blending in printer inks.

 Black and White and Test Image (bottom RH) Quadrant: